 Address: Cromwell Rd, South Kensington, London SW7 5BD, United Kingdom

-The museum is easy to reach by public transport and is a popular destination for both tourists and locals alike.
+The museum is easy to reach by public transport and is a popular destination for guests and locals.

 See Related: Tower of London Tour